 The various stages in quality assurance in the development of new programmes are very similar to the programme review process.
-Self-evaluation is a comprehensive review of programmes that involves programme and Faculty staff, a dedicated Programme Review Team, the work of the Programme Validation Sub-Committee (see Section 1 for further information), establishment of an external Panel to review and evaluate the submission through reading of the various documents but also in visiting the Institute for the period of a day or more (depending on the complexity of the review), touring the facilities and meeting with the Programme and Management teams.
+Self-evaluation is a comprehensive review of programmes that involves programme and Faculty staff, a dedicated Programme Review Team, the work of the Programme Validation Sub-Committee and the establishment of an external Panel.
+The Panel will review and evaluate the submission through reading of the various documents but also in visiting the Institute for the period of a day or more (depending on the complexity of the review), touring the facilities and meeting with the Programme and Management teams.
 The Panel then produce a report which can agree to the programme with (or without) conditions or recommendations.
-The report is then considered by the Academic Council.
+The Academic Council then considers the report.
 Only after all these processes have been worked through, is a programme commenced as a new or a re-validated programme.